JiaWu1998/PatternAi/README.md

 # PatternAi

 This is a simple AI that learns how to spit an output from supervised data.

+The relationship of each individual sets of patterns **is not accounted for**.

 | Data Samples |    Input    | Expected Output |
 | :----------: | :---------: | :-------------: |